-The Masters in Social Work is the professional postgraduate qualification for social work throughout the UK.
-The course aims to equip students with the knowledge, skills and values appropriate for work in a variety of social work settings.
-The teaching and learning is delivered by qualified/registered Social Work academic staff who are actively engaged in research, consultancy, direct practice and publication.
+Our Social Work MA aims to equip you with the knowledge, skills and values appropriate for work in a variety of social work settings.
+The teaching and learning on this course is delivered by qualified/registered Social Work academic staff who are actively engaged in research and who regularly contribute to academic publications, consultancy and direct practice.

 Park Campus, the larger of the two campuses, is set in 80 acres of open green parkland, occupying an impressive and spacious site.